Firstly: Why Do Misdiagnoses Occur?

 So, Kaman’s brain was already working in overdrive, and the medication pushed him farther along the arousal spectrum.

-After receiving the correct diagnosis confirmed by a brain diagnostic, a customised brain training program called “neuromodulation” was designed for Kaman.
+After receiving the correct diagnosis confirmed by a brain diagnostic assessment, a customised brain training program called “neuromodulation” was designed for Kaman.

 Kaman sits in front of a computer and if his brainwaves are at a desired level, he receives a “reward” in a computer game delivered via a TV screen.
 If not, the “reward” wil be withheld from him.